getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 clr-boot-manager also provides a pathway to supporting **multiple** kernels.
 By default, we provide the LTS kernel to our users, however we now have the flexibility to provide multiple kernels without "branch jumping" existing users onto a mainline kernel, something we plan on adding in the future.

+### GNOME Stack

+Our GNOME Stack has been upgraded to the 3.24 series.
+We have also done further refinements by:

+- Adding back the Enter Location menu option for Nautilus
+- Enabling EGLDevice for EGLStreams in Mutter, as well as disabling `NET_WM_PING` dialogs, which could break many SDL games or some applications.
+Such applications are just slower to start, such as Thunderbird, or GL-locked (SDL), and as a result displaying a "not responsive" window unnecessarily would break focus, input, etc. when the application is in fact working.
+- Including a patch to resolve items not appearing via gnome-menus
+- Updating libgnomekbd to resolve schemas from a prior release.

 ### Graphics Stack and Kernel Enablement

 Multiple improvements have been made to our graphics stack and enablement of the Linux kernel for this snapshot.